-The head of centre reported that towards the end of a GCE AS Geography examination the subject teacher entered the examination room, and after asking the invigilators permission to speak, gave the candidates general advice on how to respond to the questions on the paper.
+The head of centre reported that during a GCE AS Geography examination the subject teacher entered the examination room, and after asking the invigilators permission to speak, gave the candidates general advice on how to respond to the questions on the paper.
 The teacher admitted to doing this.